 Core Repository and Exploration Records

 The Maine Geological Survey maintains a repository of geological drill cores and samples for research purposes.
 These collections are focused on hard rock mineral resources and represent projects widely scattered about Maine in both time and space.
 Perhaps 100,000 feet of core representing millions of dollars in recovery expense are preserved in the facility.
 All cores and related documentation were donated to the State at various times by their rightful owners and are now considered State records, available for public inspection.
-This generalized map (PDF, 1.0Mb) shows townships for which we have cores, or in some cases both cores and core logs.
+The map shows townships where Maine Geological Survey has cores, or in some cases both cores and core logs.

-- Cores shown on the Google Earth map were approximately located using project maps from various exploration programs.
-Location information was georeferenced using ArcMap, USGS topographic quadrangles, and Google Earth aerial photography.
+- Cores shown on the map were approximately located using project maps from various exploration programs.
+Location information was georeferenced using ArcMap, USGS topographic quadrangles, and aerial photography.
 Locations should be considered approximate and for general reference only.